lisabronwyn/tetris-tutorial/doc/progress.md

 ```

 If any rows were eliminated, we add to the total score, redraw the board (since
-some rows have changed), and finally we output the user's score. `console.log`
+some rows have changed), and finally, we output the user's score. `console.log`
 will print whatever is passed to it to the browser's [developer
 console](https://developer.chrome.com/devtools/docs/console).
 The final version
-does something marginally more fancy by showing the score on the page, but this
+does something marginally fancier by showing the score on the page, but this
 is a minor detail.

 ## Spawning new pieces